 The second, the silly, party driven release I engage in with my friends.
 I AM THE QUEEN OF HALLOWEEN!
 Also, its Halloween everyday in my life so for this part I’m going to focus on Samhain.

 The Turning of The Wheel

-Samhain is the pagan new year.
-It is the end and the beginning.
+Samhain is a bit like pagan new year.
+It is the end before the beginning comes at Yule Falling on the midway point between Mabon, the second new moon after the equinox.
+Unlike other new years festivals, the ‘new beginnings’ aspect doesn’t come straight away.
+There is a ‘tween time.
+This is known as the cauldron time .
 A time to look inwardly and recognise the ending of one journey and reflecting on all that has gone, giving thanks, grieving if we must, meditating, reflecting, incubating and nurturing the seeds of the next journey before looking ahead to light and hope of the coming re birth.

 It is a time of darkness and contemplative stillness as well as a time to give thanks.

 Samhain is the final harvest festival.
 Having gathered in the last energy given to us by the Green Man (whatever name you give him) so that we may grow and thrive, the hard work of gathering and preparing is done.
 We have given thanks and now we accept the death aspect of the life, death, rebirth cycle represented by his sacrifice.
 Now is the time we go to ground, reflect, rest and incubate in the cauldron of the mother before being reborn.
 This is a powerful time for divination, self reflection and growth.
 A time where we actively recognise what no longer serves us and let it go.
 Shedding toxic patterns, old and new wounds, loved ones lost, paths no longer available, delusions, failed attempts, giving it all up and saying goodbye with love.
 So that we do not carry it into the next stage.